We are creating an environment for sharing knowledge and ideas.

 We are creating a library of Resources that will be made available to everyone.
 These Resources will address the full end-to-end mission lifecycle and provide you with the information you need to develop your own open source satellite mission.
 Our aim is to make the full set of Resources available 12 months after the launch of our first Open Source Satellite mission.

-We are busy creating original and valuable information that can be accessed here; sign up to be notified when new documents are available for download.
+We are busy creating original and valuable information that can be accessed here; sign up to be notified when new documents are available for download and to register your interest in collaborating.

 Contact us if you would like to play a part in helping to develop the solution, by contributing to, or collaborating with the opensourcesatellite.org community.